 16.8.4.18 Cables and earthing conductors of equipment mounted on shock absorbers shall be installed in such a manner that they cannot be damaged in service.

-16.8.4.19 Cables laid on the open parts of the ship and masts shall be protected against direct exposure to sun radiation.
+16.8.4.19 Cables laid on the open deck of the ship and masts shall be resistant to sun radiation or protected against direct exposure to sun radiation.